saikojosh/Deep-Sort/README.md

 # Deep-Sort
-A handy array sorting utility for comparing arrays of objects.
+A handy utility function to sort arrays of objects or dictionaries of objects by property (including nested properties).

 ## Quick Start
+Sorting behaviour is the same as `Array.sort()`.
+See the `/examples` directory for some working examples.

+### Sorting an Array of Objects
 You can sort an array of objects based on one of its (nested) properties.
-Sorting behaviour is the same as `Array.sort()`.
 Arrays are sorted in place (the original array is mutated) and the result is returned.
-See the `/examples` directory for some working examples.

 ```javascript
 const deepSort = require(`deep-sort`);